 • When not in use, keep the adhesive container tightly closed to prevent thickening and difficulty in spreading the adhesive.
 Proper ventilation within the room should be provided.
 Follow the recommendations on the adhesive container.

-• After installation, allow glue to fully cure for 24 hrs before replacing furniture and foot traffic.
+• After installation, allow glue to cure for 24 hrs. before replacing furniture and foot traffic.

 • For matching milling and finish sheen, save a box of flooring in case of future repairs.

 Remember that all walls and other vertical structures in the room must have a ¾ inch expansion space left between it and the floor.
 If your drywall stops at least ¾” above the floor, the thickness of the drywall can be considered part of the ¾” expansion space requirement.

 • Once the floor has been completed, the base and the quarter round can be reinstalled into the room.
 This will cover the expansion gaps left between the wall and the floor.